DEFRA/ffc-grants-eligibility-checker/test/acceptance/README.md

 3. If running against `localhost` ensure the application container is running with `docker-compose up --build` from the root folder of this repository.

 4. From the `/test/acceptance` directory run `docker-compose run --build --rm wdio-cucumber`.
-This will run all acceptance tests.
+This will run all tests.

 5. HTML reports will be output to `./reports`.